Sword of Fargoal: Development

-Sword of Fargoal was created by author and programmer Jeff McCord based on his original dungeon adventure, Gammaquest II, which was programmed in BASIC for the Commodore PET computer and written in 19791981 while he was still in high school in Lexington, Kentucky.
+Sword of Fargoal was created by author and programmer Jeff McCord based on his original dungeon adventure, Gammaquest II, which was programmed in BASIC for the Commodore PET computer and written in 1979-81 while they were still in high school in Lexington, Kentucky.
 Gammaquest II, like Sword of Fargoal, created randomly generated dungeons that were revealed piece-by-piece as the character explored the map, and stayed "lit" behind the character as it moved, emulating the "mapping" of a dungeon level.
+Mccord based the game's storyline on his personal Dungeons and Dragons quest from high school.

 The game graphics, however, were limited to the character set of the computer.

 McCord accepted an offer to publish the game from the video game developer and publisher Epyx in 1982 on the VIC-20.
 His original name for the new version was Sword of Fargaol, deriving the name from the Old English spelling of jail (gaol), but his producer at Epyx, Susan Lee-Merrow, convinced him to change it to its present form.

 The following year, with the release of the Commodore 64, McCord was asked to release a version of Sword of Fargoal for that machine as well.
 McCord was unable to implement the conversion as it was written in BASIC, and the sprite-based graphics required machine language programming.
 McCord's friend Scott Corsaire (then Carter) and Steve Lepisto wrote all the machine-language code that was needed so that game would perform fast enough to work on the Commodore 64.